Federal Drug Charge Attorney Cleveland, OH

 Federal Drug Possession Charges

 Drug possession charges, and drug charges in general, are different from other crimes in that the court will take into account a number of different factors in deciding a sentence.
-You should make sure that any federal defense attorney that you hire has experience defending people from drug charges.
-Defending drug charges is incredibly complicated-and if the defense attorney does not have the experience necessary, they will not be effective for you.
+You should make sure that any Cleveland federal drug charge attorney that you hire has experience defending people from drug charges.
+Defending drug charges is incredibly complicated-and if the defense lawyer does not have the experience necessary, they will not be effective for you.
 As former prosecutor, we have a unique insight into how the police conduct investigations, use confidential informants, use surveillance equipment, and many other facets of prosecuting drug crimes.

 He saved my life.
 “I was charged with a federal offense that started with a mandatory minimum of five years in federal prison but really called for a sentence of over 200 months.
 My first attorney tried to get me to take a plea that would have sent me to prison for a period of 151 to 180 months.
 I wish I had done my research first.
 Joe saved my life.
 He cost more than my first attorney but that was money well spent.
 He knew what he was doing, his team was effective.
 Any time I called Joe with a question I got a call back within an hour… even on the weekends.
 I highly recommend him, he saved my life”- R.Z.